 Getting outdoors to work out is always nice, but extreme temperatures, inclement weather, and my personal least favorite thing of all time – humidity – can make it challenging.
-Luckily, our five, free Fitness Connect locations are exempt from all of these deterring factors, so you can get a work out in no matter what!

 According to the CDC, we should be getting a minimum of 150 minutes of exercise per week.
 In addition, getting in two days of strength training that targets all of your major muscle groups will round out your routine.
 Regular exercise burns calories, increases your energy level, strengthens muscles and bones, and reduces the risk for chronic disease.

 Need some more help making sure you put in your time?
 Try the following:

 If you need some ideas for bringing your workouts inside, the following require no equipment – and, as an added bonus, you can do them anywhere:

 Chair squats: Using a bench or chair as a guide, put the weight of your body on to the heels of your feet, and stick your backside out.
 Reach your arms straight overhead, then continue bending your knees as if you are about to sit down, and return to standing.
 Complete 10 – 15 repetitions.

 Incline push-up: Using a wall, bench, chair, or table, hold a plank, and then bend your elbows.
 Bring your chest towards the bench, and bring your backside with you.
 Remember to draw in your abs.
 To engage your triceps, try a few keeping your elbows close to your body.
 Complete 10 – 15 repetitions.